Oahu Hawaii Travel Guide / Everything You Need to Know

 An omelet of smoked fish, avocado, tomato and cilantro chutney at Mahina & Sun’s in Waikiki

-Hawaii’s unique cuisine reflects the varied food history of immigration and settlement in the Hawaiian islands.
-Some dishes from Polynesian and Native Hawaiian culture remain, but modern Hawaiian cuisine incorporates multiple styles of food created by a diverse range of cultures who have settled in Hawaii.
+Hawaii’s unique cuisine reflects the varied food history of immigration and settlement in the islands.
+Some dishes from Polynesian and native Hawaiian culture remain, but modern Hawaiian cuisine incorporates multiple styles of food created by a diverse range of cultures that have settled in Hawaii.

-Europeans and Americans arrived to Hawaii and introduced their cuisine in the late 1700s, and as pineapple and sugarcane plantations grew in the 1800s, so did the demand for labor.
-To meet the demand, many immigrant workers from China, Korea, Japan, the Philippines, Puerto Rico and Portugal arrived in Hawaii, introducing their native foods and influencing the region.
+Europeans and Americans arrived in Hawaii and introduced their cuisine in the late 1700s.
+As pineapple and sugarcane plantations grew in the 1800s, so did the demand for labor.
+To meet that demand, many immigrant workers from China, Korea, Japan, the Philippines, Puerto Rico, and Portugal arrived in Hawaii, introducing their native foods and further influencing the region.

-Because of the range of influences, Hawaiian food has become a true fusion, including everything from malasadas (Portuguese donuts), to the Japanese-influenced spam musubi (fried spam atop rice wrapped with seaweed, sushi-style), to the famous Kalua pig (a whole pig wrapped in banana leaves and slow-cooked in an underground oven).
+Because of the wide range of influences, Hawaiian food has become a true fusion, including everything from malasadas (Portuguese donuts) and Japanese-influenced spam musubi (fried spam atop rice wrapped with seaweed, sushi-style) to the famous Kalua pig (a whole pig wrapped in banana leaves and slow-cooked in an underground oven).

-There’s also lots of great food from Southeast Asia, so great Thai and Vietnamese food abounds.
+There’s also lots of great food from Southeast Asia, including Thai and Vietnamese cuisine.

-If your budget allows, there’s a lot of fantastic restaurants in Oahu, from Hawaiian to uber healthy, to Japanese and everything in between.
-Honolulu has had an influx of hip restaurants pop up the last several years, and while smaller areas like the North Shore and Kailua have fewer options, there’s always delicious food to be had.
+There’s a wide selection of fantastic restaurants on Oahu, from Hawaiian food to uber healthy, vegan, Japanese, and everything in between.
+Honolulu has had an influx of hip restaurants pop up over the last several years.
+While smaller areas like the North Shore and Kailua have fewer options, there’s always delicious food to be had.

-Food trucks are all over the island, and especially on the North Shore where there are multiple food truck parks with 5 – 10 food trucks in one place.
+Food trucks are available all over the island, and especially on the North Shore, where there are multiple food truck parks with 5 to 10 food trucks in one place.
 Check out our Guide to the North Shore for some of our top recommendations.

 A few Hawaiian foods to try:

-• Hawaiian Plate Lunch – A filling and typically cheap plate that can include many different types of Hawaiian dishes, but they are always flanked by mayonnaise-based macaroni salad and two scoops of white rice.
-Try Kalua pig, loco moco (hamburger patties topped with brown gravy and a fried egg), pork or chicken laulau (wrapped in taro leaves), pipikaula (dried beef), lomi salmon on the side, with a helping of poi (taro, cooked, pounded and thinned with water).
+• Hawaiian Plate Lunch – A filling and typically cheap plate that can include many different types of Hawaiian dishes, always flanked by mayonnaise-based macaroni salad and two scoops of white rice.
+Try Kalua pig, loco moco (hamburger patties topped with brown gravy and a fried egg), pork or chicken lau lau (wrapped in taro leaves), pipikaula (dried beef), lomi salmon on the side, and a helping of poi (taro that has been cooked, pounded, and thinned with water).

-• Poke – Raw cubes of marinated fish or seafood.
-Kind of like a ceviche.
+• Poke – These raw cubes of marinated fish or seafood are similar to ceviche.
 There’s a ton of different options and they’re all delish.

-• Manapua – Hawaii’s take on traditional Chinese bao.
-Baked or steamed pillowy buns filled with delicious stuff, in this case, sweet char siu pork.
+• Manapua – This is Hawaii’s take on traditional Chinese bao.
+Baked or steamed pillowy buns are filled with delicious stuff (typically sweet char siu pork).

-• Shave Ice – It’s like a really finely-ground snow cone (but way better), topped with your choice of delicious tropical-flavored syrup.
+• Shave Ice – This is like a really finely-ground snow cone (but way better), topped with your choice of delicious tropical-flavored syrup.

-• Spam dishes – Hawaii is really into spam, so don’t knock it till you’ve tried it and give it a whirl.
+• Spam dishes – Hawaii is really into Spam, so don’t knock it till you’ve tried it.

-• Malasadas – Super fresh fried donuts covered in sugar, and optionally filled with deliciousness.
+• Malasadas – Super fresh fried donuts covered in sugar, and optionally filled with other deliciousness.

-• Acai Bowls – Basically a thick smoothie made from acai berries topped with different toppings like granola, bananas, honey, and more.
-These are everywhere nowadays, but most likely Hawaii had them before your town did (unless you’re from Brazil).
+• Acai Bowls – Basically a thick smoothie made from acai berries and topped with different treats, like granola, bananas, honey, and more.
+These are everywhere nowadays, but Hawaii likely had them before your town did (unless you’re from Brazil).

-• Ted’s Bakery Chocolate Haupia Cream Pie – Haupia is a traditional coconut-based dessert.
-So this pie is essentially a silky delicious coconut chocolate cream pie.
+• Ted’s Bakery Chocolate Haupia Cream Pie – Haupia is a traditional coconut-based dessert, so this is essentially a silky delicious coconut chocolate cream pie.
 Ted’s Bakery is on Oahu’s North Shore, but the pies are sold in many supermarkets.

 Good to Know